For a given project, a user or team of users is assigned a profile. This profile will define their permissions for the project they are on.

 If a user has different profiles for a same project due to the accumulation of their permissions and those of the teams they are assigned to, the profile with the most permissions prevails over the others.

 Allow/Forbid deletion from the librairies

-This feature is available with the Squash TM Premium plugin included in the Squash TM Premium license.
+This feature is available with Squash TM Premium plugin included in Squash Premium license.